-As for the next question on empirical probabilities (ex post) that patients can make a best available decision given their accessibility to and trust in expert information, and any possible difference between expert information and mass media (internet) use, Table 4 provides a dataset for investigation.
+As for the next question on empirical probabilities (ex post) that patients can make a best available decision given their accessibility to and trust in expert information, and any possible difference between expert information and mass media (Internet) use, Table 4 provides a data set for investigation.
 Factors involved consist of:

+i) "x12.convexp" (described above);

-- 1 'x12.convexp' (described above) - 2 patients' trust in expert information 'x22.belfexp', taking the following values: 'bel' (believe) or 'ref' (only for reference when needed) - 3 'x6.valid' that represents a post-treatment assessment of whether a patient's choice was the best available ('optimal') or not ('nonopt').
+- ii) Patients' trust in expert information "x22.belfexp," taking the following values: "bel" (believe) or "ref" (only for reference when needed); and - iii) "x6.valid" that represents a post-treatment assessment of whether a patient's choice was the best available ("optimal") or not ("nonopt").